maglorelf/TauIdeas/src/content/pages/cookie_policy.md

 If You'd like to delete Cookies or instruct your web browser to delete or refuse Cookies, please visit the help pages of your web browser.

 ### Contact
-You can contact with us in the mail info1.alquilala-tauideas@yahoo.com
+You can contact with us in the mail hello@tauideas.tech